istio/istio.io/_docs/tasks/fault-injection.md

 ## Fault injection

-To test our bookinfo application microservices for resiliency, we will _inject a 7s delay_ between the reviews:v2 and ratings microservices.
+To test our BookInfo application microservices for resiliency, we will _inject a 7s delay_ between the reviews:v2 and ratings microservices.
 Since the _reviews:v2_ service has a 10s timeout for its calls to the ratings service, we expect the end-to-end flow to continue without any errors.